polarity-lang/polarity/CONTRIBUTING.md

 Each such file, if it is present, contains the textual error message that we expect the compiler to emit.

 > [!TIP]
-> If you change the text of an error message that is emitted then you have to update the `.expected` files.
+> If you change the text of an error message that is emitted then you also have to update the `.expected` files.
 You can do that manually or use the `make update-expected` target we provide.

 ## Code Coverage

-We do monitor the code coverage provided by our testsuite in order to diagnose which parts of the codebas are not tested sufficiently, but we do not implement coverage thresholds that a pull request needs to fulfil in order to be merged.
+We do monitor the code coverage provided by our testsuite in order to diagnose which parts of the codebase are not tested sufficiently, but we do not implement coverage thresholds that a pull request needs to fulfil in order to be merged.
 You can inspect the current coverage of the main branch through the web interface of codecov using [this link](https://app.codecov.io/gh/polarity-lang/polarity).

 > [!TIP]